 Issue Inadequate car parking at the current animal exercise beach car park in Hillarys.
-The City acknowledges that current car parking facilities at the Hillarys Dog Beach have reached capacity during peak summer periods.
-To maintain the amenity of the area, the following approaches to car parking solutions should be preferred: Issue Statement 5 Maximising car parking spaces within the existing car park footprint at the Hillarys Dog Beach; and Prohibiting horse exercising on the beach and reconfiguring the horse float car park to accommodate a greater number of car bays for dog owners.
+The City acknowledges that current car parking facilities at the Hillarys Dog Beach here are ached capacity during peak summer periods.
+To maintain the amenity of the area, following approaches to car parking solutions should be preferred: Issue Statement 5 Maximising car parking spaces within the existing car park footprint at the Hillarys Dog Beach; and Prohibiting horse exercising on the beach area south of Pinnaroo Point and reconfiguring the horse float car park to accommodate a greater number of car bays for dog owners.